nxt-insurance/nxt_pipeline/README.md

 ### Before, around and after callbacks

 You can also define callbacks :before, :around and :after each step and or the `#execute` method.
 You can also register multiple callbacks, but probably you want to keep them to a minimum to not end up in hell.
+Also note that before and after callbacks will run even if a step was skipped through a guard clause.

 #### Step callbacks